w3f/polkadot-wiki/docs/learn/how-to/choose-validators.md

 Community members on the forums often share their recommendations and experiences.
 Join the conversation on our [Polkadot Watercooler](https://matrix.to/#/#polkadot-watercooler:parity.io) on Element/Matrix.

-Further information on nominating can be found in the [Polkadot Wiki](../learn-nominator.md#good-nominator-practices).
+Further information on nominating can be found under [good nominator practices](../learn-nominator.md#good-nominator-practices).

 * * *